numaproj/numaflow/docs/INTER_STEP_BUFFER.md

 # Inter-Step Buffer

-A pipeline contains multiple vertices to ingest data from sources, processing data, and forward processed data to sinks.
+A `Pipeline` contains multiple vertices to ingest data from sources, processing data, and forward processed data to sinks.
 Vertices are not connected directly, but through Inter-Step Buffers.

 Inter-Step Buffer can be implemented by a variety of data buffering technologies, those technologies should support: